-Alternatively, you can press Control + Shift + Escape to open the Task Manager directly.
+Alternatively, press Control + Shift + Escape to directly open the Task Manager.

 Once the Task Manager window is open, click on the tab named “Performance.”
 From the column displayed, click on “Memory.”

-The general details such as RAM size, speed, form factor etc. will show up.
+General details such as RAM size, speed, form factor, etc will appear.

-On the top right corner of the window, you’ll be able to see the type of RAM you’re using IF YOU HAVE A DDR3 or older RAM module.
+On the top right corner of the window, you can see the Type of RAM you’re using IF YOU HAVE A DDR3 or older RAM module.

-I have a DDR4 RAM module and hence I cannot see its type written on the top right corner.
+I have a DDR4 RAM module, so I cannot see it’s typewritten in the top right corner.

 3. Checking RAM Type Through CPU-Z

-CPU-Z is a free third party software you can install to check a lot of hardware information on your PC, including the RAM type.
+CPU-Z is a free third-party software you can install to check many hardware information on your PC, including the RAM type.